 NGO is the short form for non-governmental organizations.
-This concept gained momentum in the later years of independence in India, with main transformation as witnessed around the year 1970s.
+This concept gained momentum in the later years of independence in India, with the main transformation as witnessed around the year 1970s.

 Therefore it is quite imperative to seek the involvement of the people so that all the programmers can be properly monitored and executed.
 As believed by many prominent institutions, NGOs carry the requisite potential to bring about a total alleviation in the situation of the poor people.

-As viewed from a broader perspective, the term NGO is most suited to indicate the organization that resorts to taking voluntary action in the realm of social reforms.
+As viewed from a broader perspective, the term NGO is most suited to indicate an organization that resorts to taking voluntary action in the realm of social reforms.
 In contrast to the government, the activities taken by an NGO are very much different in character.

 Read Our Blog: Registration of NGO